marcusrossel/marcusrossel.github.io/_posts/2020-01-19-kaleidoscope-2.md

 ---
-title: "Implementing LLVM's Kaleidoscope in Swift - Part 2"
+title: "LLVM's Kaleidoscope in Swift - Part 2: Parser"
 ---

 Last post we implemented a lexer to turn plain text into meaningful tokens.
 This post will deal with the parser.